Used within another function to collect specific values in a range that meet the provided criteria.

 Syntax

-- range—The group of values to collect.
+- range—The group of values to include in the final list.

 - criterion_range1—The group of cells to be evaluated by the criterion.